 Breakdown of costs when you signup with the Brokerage

 This covers the cost of your actual license.
 Regardless of when you get licensed, you are required to renew your license by October 1st every year.

 Real Estate Insurance Exchange (REIX) $275

-REIX provides you with your professional liability insurance and is a mandatory requirement of RECA.
+REIX provides you with professional liability insurance which is a mandatory requirement of RECA.
 This is paid every year when you also renew your RECA license.
-The premium varies every year.

 Step 4 – Continue Your Practical Training